Reconfigurable Intelligent Surface (RIS) Aided Multi-User Networks: Interplay Between NOMA and RIS: RIS Deployment Design for Multiple Access

-The joint RIS deployment and MA design still holds many open research problems.
-For example, given that the users generally move in the network, dynamically modifying the RIS deployment location (e.g., by mounting the RIS on unmanned aerial vehicles (UAVs) and unmanned ground vehicles (UGVs)) and selecting the desired MA and RIS configurations can be a promising solution for satisfying the users' time-variant QoS requirements.
+For the joint design of RIS deployment and MA scheme, many open research problems need to be tackled.
+For example, since the users generally move in the network, dynamically optimizing the location of the RIS (e.g., by mounting RISs on unmanned vehicles) and selecting the most appropriate MA and RIS configurations constitutes a promising approach for satisfying the time-variant QoS requirements of the users.
 However, conventional standard optimization methods may be ineffective for handling the resulting complicated optimization problems.
-In this context, the application of advanced mathematical tools, such as machine learning (ML) employing a long-term performance metric, is expected to be beneficial.
+In this context, the application of machine learning (ML) based on a long-term performance metric can be a suitable solution.